ssilverman/QNEthernet/README.md

 the size is 2 then there will be space for one additional frame for a total of 2 frames, and so on.

+### Raw frame loopback

+Raw frames having a destination MAC address that matches the local MAC address can optionally be looped back up the stack.
+To enable this feature, set the `QNETHERNET_ENABLE_RAW_FRAME_LOOPBACK` macro to `1`.

 ## How to implement VLAN tagging

 The lwIP stack supports VLAN tagging.
 Here are the steps for how to implement